zhenkewu/CFRL/JOSS/paper.md

 states into a new state variable.
 The preprocessed data can then be directly used by existing RL algorithms for policy learning, and the learned policy should be approximately counterfactually fair.
-Second, it provides a platform to evaluate RL policies based on counterfactual fairness.
-After passing in a policy and a trajectory dataset from the target environment, users can assess how well the policy performs in the target environment in terms of the discounted cumulative reward and counterfactual fairness metric.
+Second, it provides a platform for evaluating RL policies based on counterfactual fairness.
+After passing in a policy and a trajectory dataset from the target environment, users can assess how well the policy performs in the target environment in terms of the discounted cumulative reward and a counterfactual fairness metric.
 This not only allows stakeholders to test their fair RL policies before deployment but also offers RL researchers a hands-on tool to evaluate newly developed counterfactually